Top 10 Plants Suitable for Goldfish

 The abundant presence of plants in the aquarium with goldfish will provide them with a place for rest and tranquility; under the leaves or bushes, they will be able to retire from their neighbors in the aquarium.

 One of the best plants to place in a goldfish aquarium is the Amazon sword.
 Under its leaves, goldfish can safely hide.
-Besides, fish like to eat these plants, so over time, you may need to buy new ones.
-Don’t worry about this, because the leaves of the Amazon sword grow at a normal rate and can reach up to 16 inches in height.
+Besides, fish like to eat these plants, so you may need to buy new ones over time.
+Don’t worry about this, because the leaves of the Amazon sword grow at an average rate and can reach up to 16 inches in height.
 The rapid growth of this plant can quickly overtake the eating of its leaves by goldfish.

 An additional advantage of the Amazon sword is its root system.
 It is very securely fixed in the substrate of the aquarium.
 The requirements of the Amazon sword to the properties of water are the same as those of goldfish, so there will be no problems.

-And most importantly, the Amazon sword will be a very beautiful decoration for your goldfish aquarium.
+And most importantly, the Amazon sword will be a beautiful decoration for your goldfish aquarium.

 Java fern is an aquarium plant that is great for goldfish.
-This plant is ideal because it has leaves of medium hardness, and fish do not like to bite them.
+This plant is ideal because it has medium hardness leaves, and fish do not like to bite them.

 With these plants, you do not need to worry about the fact that your fish will eat all the aquarium plants.
 Also, the Java fern does not need to be buried in the substrate, and it will be enough to tie or wrap their roots on rocks or snags.